rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 Status:

 - 200: Search Successful
   - The list will have at least one item.
+If there are more items than the limit, a pagination token will be provided, otherwise it will be undefined.
+- 400: If there are too many keywords, majors, skill tags etc. (> 10 items in each category)
+    - List will be empty and token will be undefined.
 - 404: There were no projects found that satisfied all of the requested properties.
   - List will be empty.
+- 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - List will be empty.